Argentina: Return to democracy

 Fernández and vice president Cristina Kirchner took office in December 2019, just months before the COVID-19 pandemic hit Argentina and among accusations of corruption, bribery and misuse of public funds during Néstor and Cristina Kirchner's presidencies.
 In November 2021, the centre-left coalition of Argentina's ruling Peronist party, Frente de Todos (Front for Everyone), lost its majority in Congress, for the first time in almost 40 years, in midterm legislative elections.
 The election victory of the centre-right coalition, Juntos por el Cambio (Together for Change) limited Fernández' power during his final two years in office.
 Losing control of the Senate made it difficult for him to make key appointments, including to the judiciary.
-It also forced him to negotiate with the opposition on every initiative send to the legislature.
+It also forced him to negotiate with the opposition on every initiative sent to the legislature.

 In April 2023, Fernández announced that he would not seek reelection in the next presidential election.
 The November 2023 election run-off ended in a win for libertarian outsider Javier Milei with 55.7% of the vote against 44.4% to ruling coalition candidate Sergio Massa.
 Milei's presidency began on 10 December 2023.
 In October 2025, President Javier Milei's party, La Libertad Avanza, won a landslide victory in midterm elections, making it easier for Milei to push ahead with his programme of radical spending cuts and free-market reforms.